 This site loved my blog and wanted more from me.
 Are you kidding me?
 Pinch me I must be dreaming!
 I’ll give them more!

 And I did.
 I tried to submit at least one a week.
 That didn’t always happen as work was busy and I was also still trying to break into other sites.
 Finally more yes’s started coming in.

 The craziest thing about all of this was that I was doing it all for free.
 Yup.
-I was becoming an avid guest blogger 6 months after my first blog was accepted.
+I had become an avid guest blogger 6 months after my first blog was accepted.
 I kept at it.
 I knew deep in my heart something good was going to come of all this.

 And it did.
 Something really good.
 Mind-blowing kinda good.
 Never in my wildest dreams had I ever expected my life to turn as quickly as it did.

 It was time to get bold.
 It was time to test the waters.
 It was time to ask someone for a job and start paying me for my freelance writing work that was still very much free.

 I asked and I got shut down.
 That’s ok.